13 of the Best, Most Community-Oriented Black-Owned Bookstores in the U.S.

 For Keeps

-Located on historic Auburn Avenue, For Keeps specializes in rare and classic books by Black authors, including signed editions of titles from Audre Lorde, Maya Angelou, Alice Walker, and Gwendolyn Brooks.
-Stop by in person and you’ll find that some titles aren’t for sale but are supplied for in-store reading, like a community library.
+Situated on historic Auburn Avenue, For Keeps specializes in rare and classic books by Black authors, including signed editions of titles from Audre Lorde, Maya Angelou, Alice Walker, and Gwendolyn Brooks.
+Stop by, and you’ll find that some aren’t for sale but are instead supplied for in-store reading—like a community library.

 Community Book Center

-Community Book Center’s tagline is “More Than a Book Store”—and that it is: In addition to books, the center also sells art, fabric, and gifts; it also serves as a storytelling venue for book clubs, churches, schools, and book fairs.
+Community Book Center’s tagline is “More Than a Book Store,” and that it is.
+In addition to books, the center sells art, fabric, and gifts.
+The center is also a storytelling venue for book clubs, churches, schools, and book fairs.

 The Little Boho Bookshop

-After more than 15 years in the book publishing industry, Sandra Dear decided to act on her lifelong dream, opening The Little Boho Bookshop in July 2017.
-With a focus on books for children, teens, and young adults, the store has no shortage of offerings.
+After more than 15 years in the book publishing industry, Sandra Dear acted on her lifelong dream, opening The Little Boho Bookshop in July 2017.
+With its focus on books for children, teens, and young adults, the store has no shortage of offerings.

 From Our Partners